Conquer Divide: 2022–present: Slow Burn

 On May 11, 2023, the band released "welcome2paradise", along with a music video.
 They also announced the name of the second album titled "Slow Burn", which was released on September 8, 2023.
 On July 27, 2023, the band released a 5th single and music video towards their sophomore effort "Slow Burn" titled "N E W H E A V E N".

 On March 12, 2024, the band announced that unclean vocalist and bassist Janel Duarte would be stepping back to focus on personal endeavors.
-The following day, the band announced Madison Spencer would be touring with them as direct support for The Warning on a sold-out tour in Europe, followed by a North American Tour with Avatar.
+The following day, the band announced American Idol contestant Madison Spencer would be touring with them as direct support for The Warning on a sold-out tour in Europe, followed by a North American Tour with Avatar.
 The band would headline their own tour titled Slow Burn tour for August to October 2024 dates.
 Spencer Maybe from A War Within toured with them, on bass and unclean vocals.

 On January 15, 2025, the band released a standalone single "Bad Dreams", which features Tyler Ennis of Of Virtue.
-The band would later tour with New Year's Day for UK tours in January 2025 and Ankor for European tours from April to March 2025.
+The band would later tour with New Years Day for UK tours in January 2025 and Ankor for European tours from April to March 2025.
 Following the tours, the band announced that Landa will be taking a maternity leave from touring but remains in the band.
 The band are currently writing new music and working on their third album.

+On October 29, 2025, the band released another standalone single "The Ocean Between Us", along with its accompanying music video.
+The band is confirmed to perform at Sonic Temple Festival playing with Bloodywood, The Plot In You, We Came As Romans and Electric Callboy, which will take place in Columbus, Oh in May 2026.

 Style, influences and lyrical content

-Conquer Divide's style has been primarily described as metalcore, post-hardcore and alternative rock.
+Conquer Divide's older style has been primarily described as metalcore, post-hardcore and alternative rock.
 Among the band's influences are Architects, We Came as Romans, and Parkway Drive, while Demi Lovato is one of Castillo's favorite singers.
 Others have noted similarities in the band's sound to metalcore bands such as Attack Attack!.

 Although the band's self-titled debut album is primarily a metalcore record, its successor Slow Burn features a more varied alternative rock and hard rock sound, while preserving the band's original metalcore style on some tracks.

 The lyrical content of the band's music is inspired mainly by personal experiences, which include dealings with prior band members, family, addiction, and relationships.